Banganga Tank – A Place of Pilgrimage at Walkeshwar

 • Lord Rama to quench his thirst shot a Baan (arrow) into the nether world and released the Bhogavati, the underground Ganga, thus the Banganga.

 • Under the sage’s advice, Rama worshipped Lord Shiva, whose Linga was brought from Kashi (Varanasi) every day by Lakshmana.
 One day the Linga could not reach the site in time for the daily puja.
-Rama then fashioned a Linga from the surrounding sands and performed the Prana Pratishtha (Life creating ceremony).
+Rama then fashioned a Linga from the surrounding sands and performed the Prana Pratishtha (Life-creating ceremony).

 • The Temple built on this spot was then called ‘Waluka Ishwar” (God of sand) and over the years came to be known as Walkeshwar.

-• The Banganga tank dates back to Silahara Period (from 810 to 1250 A.D.) and was repaired in the Yadava period.
+• The Banganga tank dates back to the Silahara Period (from 810 to 1250 A.D.) and was repaired in the Yadava period.

 I did a parikrama (walk around) at Banganga Tank and sat on the stairs for approx. 30 minutes.
 Immense silence.
 I am happy I did a pilgrimage in Mumbai.

 Lots of Bhel Puri shops are in the Banganga area.
-While returning, I stop at Punjabi Chandu Halwai Karachiwala (Estd.
+While returning, I stopped at Punjabi Chandu Halwai Karachiwala (Estd.
 1896) and had Kesar Rasmalai for Rs.
 31/-.
 Delicious it was.
 And nearby Wilson College in front of Bharatiya Vidya Bhavan, I had one plain dosa (Rs.
 20) and cutting chai (Rs.
 6).
 Thus the journey was completed.

 One should visit the Banganga tank if touring or visiting Mumbai.